mithray/wacss/README.md

   - Poorly connected users("developing world")
 - Standardized
 - Fast
   - Less Javascript.
-Javascript may be [used sometimes][5] to improve the fluidity of animations or enhance accessibility.
+Javascript may be [used sometimes][Javascript Requirements] to improve the fluidity of animations or enhance accessibility.
   - Pure CSS where possible
 - Traditional Modular HTML / CSS structure.
   - HTML represents State